yoasif/yoasif.github.io/_posts/2021-10-10-firefox-suggest-an-anatomy.markdown

 Why?

-Take my experience as an example.
+Take my setup as an example:

 1. I set my address bar preferences to not show me search engine results.
 2. I upgrade to Firefox 93.